Newtoto/comp230-cpd/README.md

 ### Summary and Critiques
 From pitching feedback, I needed more eye contact and not to be kneeling(oops).
 I'd love to blame the room, but knowing the limitations ahead of time, I was able to write notes on bits of card and with rehersal, the game pitch was delivered a lot more confidently and professionally.
 There was also music in this pitch too and I was able to plan ahead and bring a portable speaker.
 When presenting, prepare for any situation and bring backups for things.
 For audio, bring a speaker, practice presenting more and if I need notes, write them down.

+## 30th October - 3rd November (Week 6)

+### Game Project
+Studio practice week this week so mostly been working on the game project, nothing really to note outside of what has been brought up in PO meetings.

+### Summary and Critiques
+Although this was the studio practice week, I probably should've done more work on other modules since there are some things that would be good to start earlier.
+Don't get blindsided by one module, keep up work for multiple ones.
+Work for at least 2 hours on each module outside of sessions (obviously do more, but just to get an idea of where the work should be getting put in).

+## 6th October - 10th November (Week 7)

+### Comp210
+Starting to link papers together for the journal.
+Noticable sections are emerging and I will start branching off from the given material and finding my own papers.
+I will keep it within the topics I have found since there isn't much room for extra sections.

+### Comp220
+Lighting and materials, made notes in this session, but haven't implemented them yet.
+I need to be careful with falling behind on this module, but so far I feel like I'm following it.
+I need to start branching out and exploring things on my own.

+### Comp230
+Presented my ethics and professionalism essay proposal.
+This time I made immediate note of the feedback ready for the essay.
+It was a lot more useful doing this when it was fresh.

+### Game Project
+Didn't have a build until just before the PO meeting, make sure this is done, with builds possibly being done at the end of every day/ every 2 days.
+There is a discrepancy between my Trello hours logged and stand up hours, since I end up getting into working and flowing straight onto another tasks.
+This is a tricky issue to solve, since logging more on trello might actually mean I do less work.

+### General Comments
+Seem to be getting better at scholarly writing, the marks will show whether or not I am right.

+### Summary and Critiques
+Think about a way of logging hours on trello more accurately without sacrificing the amount of work done.

+## 13th October - 17th November (Week 8)

+### Comp210
+Submission for research journal.
+This was a tricky one mainly because I wanted to focus more on the journals surrounding the psychology of VR.
+I was able to read a reasonable amount of papers and ended up really enjoying researching for this essay.
+Would've been able to reach a higher part of the rubric if I had started reading earlier.
+Look at briefs early, little bits over time is how I need to be working.
+Started working on my prototype this week too, spent a lot of time over the weekend since I found it very engaging.
+Taking photos and videos of my progress has been very useful since the design has changed a lot.

+### Comp220
+Submission for the maths library.
+This should've been started earlier with a collaboration with the class.
+Again this goes back to looking at submissions at the start of a semester and understanding what is needed.
+Pair programming with Alex helped a lot since we could have one person refering to documentation and another typing, both thinking about how to implement the code.
+We swapped roles a couple of times.
+Working on this has definitely improved my understanding of the maths behind graphics programming.
+Implemented a mouse controlled camera and was able to come up with a better solution for how it moves that a function which was suggested by someone.
+I think I'm in more of a position to develop my own project further, I just need to put the time in.

+### Comp230
+Ethics and professionalism essay, with a peer review of the drafts.
+I felt that the way I approached my essay allowed me to create a good flow and structure, but I will see when the feedback comes for that.
+Almost missed out on answering part of my question, but in reading it over I was able to rectify this.
+In future essays I will definitely try to structure it in a similar way if the response is good.
+Didn't get particularly useful advice in the peer review despite offering a lot myself, I'd have taken it as a compliment if I wasn't feeling like I was short changed.

+### Game Project
+Roast session, general response of my contribution to the game has been good.
+Work has depleted a little bit because of the various hand ins for other modules this week.
+I will try and make up my sprint hours once they are done.
+Communication in the team still appears to be an issue in the team, even with programmer/designer meetings since they take to long to be frequent enough for the kind of back and forth conversation that needs to be happening.

+### General Comments
+Essay hand in week has been relatively stress free.
+All essays were completed and handed in around 24 hours or more in advance, which is a much better way to work than last year.

+### Summary and Critiques
+Still falling a bit behind on the live coding videos after getting sidetracked by other things.
+I need to split up my modules and, unless it's obvious one needs more attention in a week, I will space this out evenly.
+If possible I will allow an hour after each session for working on something extra, this can now be done in the extra time we have been given for comp220.
+Come up with a way of communicating with designers in a quick manner.

+## 20th October - 24th November (Week 9)

+### Comp210
+Tested my VR demo for the first time with the VR headset and demoed it in the session.
+I calibrated the size of objects and was able to make tweaks after the session to improve my design.
+It has come a long way over the weekend, but I need to do a lot more to fulfil what I am planning.
+This is now my highest priority module since the graphics submission is after Christmas.

+### Comp220
+Mostly followed lecture, really need to catch up on live coding videos though before it becomes an issue so I can resolve anything I need to before Christmas.

+### Comp230

+### Game Project
+Put forward a new way of getting communication between designers and programmers.
+This involves designers writing a small 2/3 sentence google doc for one specific feature in the game and what they need to be able to edit the values of.
+This can then be commented on by programmers if more info is needed, which can then be responded to till there is enough info for the implementation to happen.
+Once coded, the public editable variables can be given back in the document for reference so the designer is able to make informed tweaks.
+Initial response from one of the designers was not positive, but I was able to convince them it was a good idea since the "1 page" contains a lot of surplus information for programmers as well as missing vital information out.
+It was also the case that it wasn't being pushed so changes made couldn't be seen, whereas the google docs

+### General Comments
+Fell behind pretty drastically for the CPD tasks (hadn't written up since studio practice week).
+All caught up now, but really this shouldn't be happening.
+Prioritisation needs to be sorted, because I have been doing a lot of work so productivity isn't the problem here.
+My productivity has been way up this week, mainly with respect to the VR project, but also the game project.
+Comp220 is receiving the least time and this needs to be rectified.

+### Summary and Critiques
+To avoid falling behind on stuff like CPD write ups, make a note of tasks that need to be completed each week.
+I have made a personal trello board to break down what I need to do for each of the modules, which gives me a better idea of which things are a priority and how much I need to be doing.
+Might add a weekly task column for tasks that need to be done every week.